Evans-Gash/alx-frontend-javascript/0x01-ES6_promise/README.md

-Certainly!
-Here's a more concise version with a similar format:

----

 **0x01.
 ES6 Promises**

 This project guides you through the world of ES6 Promises in JavaScript, providing practical exercises to reinforce your understanding.
 Below are the tasks you'll encounter: